 1. Security comes first

 WordPress encounters bugs, vulnerabilities, and hacks on a daily basis.
 Sure, it may or may not be a critical threat, but are you willing to trust your luck with your website?
-Updates fix those bugs, patch security holes, and effectively secure your website.
+Updates fix those bugs, patch security holes, and effectively secure

 2. Improvements and new features